aryehof/dart-event/README.md

 ## Implementation Notes

 An Event is lightweight.
 It maintains a list of subscribers, but that list is only instantiated the first time it is subscribed to.
-Raising an Event does nothing if no subscribers.
+Raising an Event does nothing if there are no subscribers.
+With no overhead, or impact on performance, feel free to declare and publish large numbers of Events.

 ```dart
 var onChange = Event();